Exporting to United Arab Emirates

 -

-Steady population growth, increased awareness of health issues and the rising prevalence of lifestyle-based diseases are all increasing demand for healthcare in the UAE.
+A steady population growth, increased awareness of health issues and rising prevalence of lifestyle-based diseases are all increasing demand for healthcare/life sciences provision in the UAE.
 Increasing average incomes are also contributing to the growth of the sector.

 Demand for UK clinical expertise and products